uncenter/uncenter.dev/src/posts/learning-fortran.md

 -   Every Fortran program begins with `program <program-name>` and ends with `end program <program-name>`.
 -   To display text on the terminal we use `print *, '<message>'`.

 The syntax for printing is a little funky though.
 What is that asterisk doing there?
 The asterisk, aside from being used as a mathematical operator, indicates the "default".
-So for `print`, `*` means "print to the default output channel".
+So for `print`, `*` means "print to the default output channel" (or "print to the default output file unit" to be precise), which is typicall going to be STDOUT.

 ::: note
 I can't find exactly where this is documented but you don't actually need the start and end `program <program-name>`; you could write a hello world program like this, though as I just mentioned this doesn't seem to be a common practice and isn't really very useful in any practical scenario.